foopod/tiny-news/README.md

+# Tiny News

 ## TODO

-- Figure out what makes a good wordwheel puzzle
-	- low scrabble score (very few letters to give away hints)
-	- maximizing repeated letters (if letters repeat e.g. ee or ete then they can be read in multiple directions)
-	- replacing letters that would give the word away (high value)
+	- Improve News (offer multiple sources)
+	- Unique puzzle every day of the week

-More ideas
+## More ideas
 - Star chart - what is in the sky tonight - docs.astronomyapi.com/endpoints/studio/star-chart
 - fun fact
-- quote of the day
+- quote of the day?

+## Things I wrote down when I started that I have since forgotten about...

 `sudo nano /etc/udev/rules.d/99-escpos.rules`